settylab/Mellon/docs/source/serialization.rst

 Deserialization from AnnData
 ----------------------------

-The function `mellon.Predictor.from_dict` can deserialize the :class:`mellon.Predictor` and any sub class.
+The function :meth:`mellon.Predictor.from_dict` can deserialize the :class:`mellon.Predictor` and any sub class.

 .. code-block:: python